AdobeDocs/photoshop-api-docs-pre-release/README.md

 The Photoshop APIs currently support creating and editing of Embedded Smart Objects.
 Support for Linked Smart Objects is forthcoming.

 - In order to update an embedded smart object that is referenced by multiple layers you only need to update one of those layers, the effect will be reflected in all layers referencing the same smart object.

 - The replaced smart object is placed within the bounding box of the original image.
 If the new image is bigger or smaller than the original image, it fits into the original bounding box maintaining the aspect ratio.
-You can change the bounds of the replaced image by passing bounds parameters in the API call.
+You can change the bounds of the replacement image by passing bounds parameters in the API call.

 - If your document contains transparent pixels (e.g some .png) for the smart object layer, you may not get consistent bounds.